 MATE Regional ROV Competition Network

-The MATE Competition Network began in 2001 and currently consists of 31 regional events that take place across the U.S. and around the world.
+The MATE ROV competition Network began in 2001 and currently consists of 36 regional events that take place across the U.S. and around the world.
+Use this information to find the regional event near you!